fastai/course-v3/docs/deployment_zeit.md

 ``` bash
 tar -xvf app.zip
 ```
+(Alternatively, you can right click the app.zip file and unzip using the appropriate software on your Operating System)

 This should create a directory called **app** in your original directory.

 ## Step 5: Copy and paste your trained model file into the project